 Emergency resources

 Crises may emerge at any time among people with mental health problems.
-In times like these, your mental health app should provide users with instant access to crisis-specific resources, such as crisis hotline directory, crisis text lines, safety plans, and harm-prevention tools.
+In times like these, your mental health app should provide users with instant access to crisis-specific resources, such as a crisis hotline directory, crisis text lines, safety plans, and harm-prevention tools.

 Note that crisis management tools should be readily available and easily accessible within the app.
-You can place a crisis banner on the bottom of every screen or include an explicit crisis resources document in the app.
+You can place a crisis banner at the bottom of every screen or include an explicit crisis resources document in the app.

 AI-powered insights and recommendations